prudvikeshav/KodeKloudEngineer/Kubernetes/Troubleshoot Deployment issues in Kubernetes.md

 7m43s       Normal    ScalingReplicaSet         deployment/redis-deployment              Scaled up replica set redis-deployment-54cdf4f76d to 1
 ```

-Now we can also observe the configMap name was specified wrong. its also be updated.
+Now we can also observe the configMap name was specified wrong.
+It also be updated.